vgpena/vgpena.github.io/source/info.html.markdown

 title: "FYI"
 ---

-I'm a Porland-dwelling web developer in love with experimental tech, automated testing, and accessibility.
-I make super cool things at <a href="http://instrument.com">Instrument</a>.
-When I'm not ordering electrons around, I'm rock climbing, running, reading, and hiking.
-I still can't figure out how to win Civ 6 with a religious or military focus.
+I'm a Portland-dwelling web developer in love with experimental tech, automated testing, and accessibility.
+I make super cool things at <a href="https://instrument.com">Instrument</a>.
+When I'm not shepherding electrons around, I'm rock climbing, running, reading, and hiking.
+I still can't figure out how to win Civ 6 without a science focus.

 ## This site